Data is gathered and used in most aspects of our lives, and is frequently used to inform the services and products which we use.

 The Clyde Mission Fund is providing £10 million of funding in 2020-21 to support capital projects that deliver economic stimulus, jobs, and contribute to one or more of the Scottish Government’s five national outcomes.

-In support of this work, we have been working with our colleagues in exploring how we can use data to help identify sites for potential interventions in the area, and the potential to use this to measure changes in that area over time.
+In support of this work, we have been working with our colleagues in exploring how we can use data to help identify sites for potential interventions in the area, and how to use this to measure changes in that area over time.

 More information about the Clyde Mission Fund, including details on how to apply is available on gov.scot